coilysiren/coilysiren/README.md

 ![image](https://github.com/coilysiren/coilysiren/assets/5768468/55d7831c-1a77-46ca-a994-f65108a4a7a0)

 I'm Kai, a DevOps engineer with a decade of industry experience.
-I'm 75% dev (mostly Python) and 25% ops (mostly AWS).
-I'm familiar with AWS and GCP, and would like more Azure to round out the set.
-I'm proficient in six programming languages - Python, Golang, and NodeJS being the strongest.
-My expertise shines brightest with deploy tooling and application monitoring.
+I'm 66% dev (mostly Python) and 33% ops (mostly AWS).
+I have working experience writing in 6 programming languages - Python, Golang, and NodeJS being the strongest.
+I'm familiar with deploying to AWS, GCP, and Azure - and multi-cloud setups between them.
+My specialties are deployment tooling and application monitoring.

 More personable information about me: